 Access to opportunity can often be challenging, especially in rural areas.
-Figure 7-8 displays the (R)TCAC Opportunity Areas (2021) educational scores by census tract.
+Figure 7-87-9 displays the (R)TCAC Opportunity Areas (2021) educational scores by census tract.
 Tracts are assigned an Educational Domain Score that ranges from > 0.75 (More Positive Education Outcomes) to < 0.25 (Less Positive Education Outcomes).
-The City is divided into three separate scores, south of East Harding Avenue falls within 0.75 - 1.00 educational outcomes ranking, north of East Harding Avenue falls under the 0.50 - 0.75 educational outcomes ranking, and east of U.S. Highway 101 falls under the 0.25-0.50 educational outcome rankings.
-This indicates that the larger portion of the City has the highest access to education.
-A review of aerial imagery indicates a consistent availability of schools throughout the City and a plethora of educational and cultural amenities in the southern half of the City.
-The areas north of East Harding Avenue are in closer proximity to the County's school district offices and high school, however this was the last area annexed by the City and thus likely reflects the larger County tract.
-Additionally, the areas east of U.S. Highway 101 falling in the 0.25-0.50 range, the least access to education is zoned and developed as General Commercial and Public Facility and is not residentially developed and therefore has no impact on access to education.
+The City is divided into three separate scores, south of East Harding Avenue (Census Tract 1.01) falls within 0.75 - 1.00 educational outcomes ranking, north of East Harding Avenue (Census Tract 1.07) falls under the 0.50 - 0.75 educational outcomes ranking, and east of U.S. Highway 101 (Census Tract 1.02) falls under the 0.25-0.50 educational outcome rankings.
+This indicates that the larger portion most of the City's residential population and vacant sites hashave the highest access to education (Census Tract 1.01).
+A review of public facility mapping aerial imagery indicates that schools and other educational/cultural facilities are centrally located in the City and adjacent unincorporated areas that are readily accessible to existing residential development and the vacant sites identified for the 6th cycle RHNA allocation.a consistent availability of schools throughout the City and a plethora of educational and cultural amenities in the southern half of the City.
+The areas north of East Harding Avenue (Census Tract 1.07) are in closer proximity to the County's school district offices and high school, however this was the last area annexed by the City and thus likely reflects the larger County tract.
+Additionally, the areas small portion of the City east of U.S. Highway 101 (Census Tract 1.02) falling in the 0.25-0.50 range, the least access to education, is primarily zoned and developed as General Commercial and Public Facility and does not contain any vacant sites planned for residential development by the Cityis not residentially developed and therefore has no impact on access to education.
 The differences point to a lack of accurate data rather than a fair housing issue.
-Regionally, as shown in Figure 7-8, the City has higher access to education than the County.

-For this reason, the City is determined to have adequate access to education and education is not a contributing factor to fair housing issues.
-Programs such as Implementation Program P-16 listed in Chapter 3 will allow continued monitoring of this data.
+Regionally, as shown in Figure 7-87-9, the residents of the City hashave higher greater access to education than the surrounding unincorporated areas County.
+For this reason, the City is determined to have adequate access to educational facilities and education is not a contributing factor to fair housing issues.
+Programs such as Implementation Program P-16 listed in Chapter 3 will allowcommits the City to continued monitoring of this data.